aniketshah6/tuning-bert/README.md

 # tuning-bert
 This repository contains files to produce an entry to the introductory NLP kaggle competition.
-The competition can be found at https://www.kaggle.com/competitions/nlp-getting-started.
+The competition, including train and test data, can be found at https://www.kaggle.com/competitions/nlp-getting-started.

 # data:
 The training data is a csv file with lines corresponding to each tweet, with the entries: `id`, `keyword`, `location`, `text`, and `target`.
 The `target` entry is 0 or 1 depending on whether the tweet referred to a real disaster or not.
 The test data was essentially the same but omitted the `target` entry which was to be predicted.